Oil and gas

 The Northern Territory is strategically located near globally significant offshore energy resources with an estimate that the Northern Territory has access to more than 30 trillion cubic feet of gas reserves in offshore waters.
-Industry estimates that the Northern Territory has more than 200 Tcf of gas resources in six onshore basins - potentially enough gas to power Australia for more than 200 years.
+The Territory also has producing onshore conventional gas and oil fields with potential for further onshore development.

 In 1985 the Northern Territory only had two small producing fields in central Australia.
 The construction of the 1,673km Amadeus to Darwin Gas Pipeline enabled the supply of gas for electricity generation in major centres across the Northern Territory for more than 20 years.

-Today, the Northern Territory produces oil and gas from offshore reserves in the Timor Sea, and onshore oil and gas in Central Australia.
+Today, the Northern Territory produces oil and gas from offshore reserves in the Timor Sea, and conventional onshore oil and gas reserves in Central Australia.

 Darwin is now connected to operating gas fields in the Bonaparte Basin (0.8 Tcf), the Bayu-Undan field (4 Tcf), and the gas fields in Central Australia via 2,500kms of onshore gas pipelines and more than 600kms of offshore gas pipelines.
 A further 890kms of gas pipeline will soon connect Darwin to the huge reserves in the Browse Basin (30+ Tcf) through the Ichthys LNG Project.